 Prof. Andrew Biswell — the Foundation’s director — says the volume was ditched owing to Burgess ruling himself unsuitable for philosophical work.

 In fact Biswell believed the sequel was a fantasy of sorts, following information he’d read previously.
 Quoted by Smithsonian.com, he reveals “I’d come across a reference to The Clockwork Condition — just one reference — in an interview from around 1975, where Burgess was asked, ‘Where is this book?’
 And he said, ‘Oh God, that will never be published.
 That doesn’t really exist’.”
 To Biswell’s surprise, it did.

 A key revelation in the text is the story behind the novel’s unusual title.
 The BBC reports Burgess overheard the expression “as queer as a clockwork orange” being used by an ageing Cockney.
 He kept it in mind for two decades before finally finding a home for it.

 The writer referred to the half-sequel “as a ‘major philosophical statement on the contemporary human condition’, outlining his concerns about the effect on humanity of technology, in particular media, film and television.”

-Film had a particular bearing on the saga.
+The film had a particular bearing on the saga.
 In 1971 director Stanley Kubrick brought A Clockwork Orange to the big screen, starring Malcolm McDowell as Alex.
 The movie’s brief but shocking depictions of violence led to Kubrick pulling the UK release.
-This was after links were made between real life cases and the film’s content.
+This was after links were made between real-life cases and the film’s content.